-Utilities: Electricity Overview of Lead Organisations National Grid owns and maintains the national electricity transmission network, providing electricity supplies from generating stations to local distribution companies.
+Utilities: Electricity Utilities: Electricity Overview of Lead Organisations National Grid owns and maintains the national electricity transmission network, providing electricity supplies from generating stations to local distribution companies.
 UK Power Networks (UKPN) operates and maintains the electricity distribution network that comprises overhead lines and cables at 132,000 volts and below across South East of England.
 Local electricity suppliers, such as EDF Energy, pay UKPN to transport their customer's electricity.
 Independent operators can own and operate a network within a new development but will still connect to the UKPN network via a metered circuit breaker.
-Main Sources of Information South Eastern Power Network's Long Term Development Statement 2015.
+Main Sources of Information South Eastern Power Network's Long Term Development Statement 2017.
 Existing and Planned Provision National Grid's electricity transmission network operates at a strategic level, providing electricity supplies from generating stations to local distribution companies.
 If there are significant demand increases across a local distribution network area then the local network distribution operator may seek reinforcements at an existing substation or grid supply point.
-It is unlikely that the distribution of new housing growth in the District will create a capacity issue for the National Grid given the scale of the electricity transmission network.
+It is unlikely that the distribution of new housing growth in the plan area will create a capacity issue for the National Grid given the scale of the electricity transmission network.
 UKPN has confirmed that forecasting load growth across the majority of the electricity network has been adjusted to reflect the current downturn in the economy, with very low growth levels indicated over the next few years.
-Investment of infrastructure ahead of need is prevented by the regulator (OFGEM), which views such investment as risky, inefficient and not in the best interests of customers as a whole.
 Funding Sources Replacement and maintenance of the network is funded by UKPN's development programme.
 Developers are required to meet the costs of connection to the network in accordance with current industry regulations.
-OFGEM can also offer financial allowances to UKPN for replacing overhead lines in sensitive areas, such as AONB, with underground cables.
-Key Issues No capacity constraints in terms of electricity infrastructure have been identified at regional level through the evidence submitted on the South East Plan.
-The companies responsible for energy supplies are normally able to provide the required infrastructure to serve new development through exercising their statutory
+OFGEM can also offer financial allowances to UKPN for replacing overhead lines in sensitive areas, such as AONB, with Key Issues underground cables.
+No capacity constraints in terms of electricity infrastructure have been identified at regional level through the evidence submitted on the South East Plan.
+The companies responsible for energy supplies are normally able to provide the required infrastructure to serve new development through exercising their statutory powers and by agreement with the relevant parties.
 Rural areas of Lewes District are more susceptible to intermittent power cuts due to the electricity being transported by overhead lines which are vulnerable to extreme weather.
 UKPN has several initiatives to minimise interruptions, such as tree cutting and placing cables underground in risk areas.
 All new properties will be connected via underground cables to avoid future problems.
 Improvements in technology mean that the nature of supplies could move to more localised distributed generation through a mix of local renewable resources and installations, such as Combined Heat and Power schemes.
 Summary/Role of Local Plan and IDP The Local Plan identifies the location, scale and timing of development in order to inform the investment programmes of the electricity companies.